encukou/freezeyt/README.md

 * [pytest](https://docs.pytest.org/en/latest/)

 ## Contributing
-Are you interested in this project ?
+Are you interested in this project?
 Awesome!
 Anyone who wants to be part of this project and who's willing to help us is very welcome.
 Only started with Python?
 Good news!
 We're trying to target mainly the beginner Pythonistas who are seeking opportunities to contribute to (ideally open source) projects and who would like to be part of an open source community which could give them a head start in their (hopefully open source :)) programming careers.
 Soo, what if I already have some solid Python-fu?
 First, there's always something new to learn, and second, we'd appreciate if you could guide the "rookies" and pass on some of the knowledge onto them.